pcarson/aws-lambda-rest-demo/README.md

 ```agsl
 http://localhost:8001/
 ```
-where the dynamo tabvle contents can be viewed.
+where the dynamo table contents can be viewed.

 ### Testing the Java code